 • Difficult to use

 CloudBerry Backup is a little different from the other providers on this list, because it doesn’t actually give you any storage space.
-We’ll go into that later, but to start, we’ll look at what it does offer.
+We’ll go into that later, but to start, let’s look at what it does offer.

-As a cloud storage management service, CloudBerry Backup lets you connect to infrastructure as a service (IaaS) providers and gives you the tools to control your backup in ways that the service itself might not allow or make easy.
+As a cloud storage management service, CloudBerry Backup lets you connect to Infrastructure-as-a-Service (IaaS) providers and gives you the tools to control your backup in ways that the service itself might not allow or make easy.

 This includes the ability to set schedules and separate your files into different storage plans.
 You can also manage unlimited devices — including external drives and NAS drives — with backup space across multiple cloud services.